 The FinOps journey is no different.
 Maybe you are looking for some insights on getting started or, maybe you are a few steps into the journey itself and just want to bounce ideas around.
 No matter where you are on this important journey, this article will help by providing you with some key points to take into consideration.
 It is not intended to be exhaustive, but at least will provide you with some valuable advice from those that have been in this trench for a while.

-This guide was created by the the Adopting FinOps working group aiming to be an evolving set of materials aiming to provide practical guidance, education and enablement that helps organizations of all sizes and cloud maturity adopt FinOps as the standard for Cloud Financial Management.
+This guide was created by the the Adopting FinOps Working Group aiming to be an evolving set of materials to provide practical guidance, education, and enablement that helps organizations of all sizes and cloud maturity adopt FinOps as the standard for Cloud Financial Management.
 See also the first part of this series, Adopting FinOps: Getting Started, which includes the Adopting FinOps Pitch Deck, an open slideshow that practitioners can use to start building their case for FinOps!

 Making the distinction between cost management and optimization is crucial as it highlights how you benefit from the cloud, Cost management focuses on waste reduction (removing unused resources, pruning old data etc) and sensibly applied commitments, while optimization ensures you only buy the minimal resources that provide the best money for value and answer the business requirement, not the developer assumptions on requirements.